RobAtHedtek/hedtek-chef-jenkins-standalone/README.md

 Defining Jobs
 -------------

 The Jenkins jobs are generated using a list of meta-data declared in the `'jobs'` attribute.

+The version of Jenkins installed is control through the `minor` and `major` attribute of `jenkins`.
+For example, to default the jenkins version to 1.464 use

+   default['jenkins'] = {
+      :major => 1,
+      :minor => 464
+   }

 Development
 -----------